za213/bernie-targeting/README.md

 | `spoke_persuasion_1plus` | Probability of moving 1 or more in favor of Bernie |
 | `spoke_persuasion_1minus` | Probability of moving 1 or more against Bernie |
 * Note columns with `_100` are cut into percentiles nationally such that when `where score_100 >= 80` would give the top 20% highest scores.

-## Analytics
-* To enable location based targeting [here is a workflow](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) that calculates the travel time between each voter within a given commuting radius of a set of points of interest.

 ## Developers
 Organizing Analytics Team.
 Nico Marchio, Data Science Engineer.